The Knack Pack is an excellent backpack for business travelers, easily going from a professional everyday carry bag to a carry-on backpack for travel.

 Outdoor Activities in Providence

-Ready to unplug?
+Ready to unplug after work?
 Check out the East Bay Bike Path!
 This is a continuous 14.5 mile paved bike path that goes from downtown Providence to Bristol, RI.
 It travels through the city and out through some beautiful towns.
-It mostly follows the East Bay shoreline so there are some great ocean views.
+It mostly follows the East Bay shoreline so there are a lot of great ocean views.